How to Make and Play the Bazooka Instrument

 Now, go ahead and play a tune with your buzzing lip technique.
-As you play, make the slide shift in and out each time you change notes in your melody--you will hear a slight wah-wah effect occurring as you play.
+As you play, make the slide shift in and out each time you change notes in your melody--you will hear a rather funny wah-wah effect occurring as you play.

 BAZOOKA ACOUSTICS REVEALED

 The bazooka is a falset horn: all pitches it emits are created in falset with lip buzzes entering the bare pipe or the built-in mouthpiece/leadpipe unit, depending on your construction choice.
 The buzzing of the lips is *not* intended to resonate in perfect sympathy with a scientifically-scaled tube--no natural harmonic overtones are present.
 Notes produced by the instrument are amplified as they travel through the lengths of tubing and the expanding bell.

 A key consideration that strongly effects tone and compass (pitch range, low to high) is: how will you construct your mouthpiece?
 If you use no mouthpiece, you will have the most severely limited range of notes low to high and a very "airy", loose-lipped sound--perhaps most like hoots played on didgeridoo.
-If you do use a mouthpiece and include a short leadpipe, then you will have a more focused sound with a range limited to perhaps 1 and 1/2 octaves.
+If you do use a mouthpiece and include a short leadpipe, then you will have a more focused sound with a range limited to perhaps one and a half octaves.
 With a short leadpipe, you probably won't be able to as easily play low pedal notes.
-As you add more and more cyclindrical leadpipe to your mouthpiece, you get a tighter, "buzzier" tone with more enhanced low to high pitch range--up to about 2.5 chromatic octaves.
+As you add more and more cyclindrical leadpipe to your mouthpiece, you get a tighter, "buzzier" tone with more enhanced low to high pitch range--up to about two and a half chromatic octaves.
 If you abandon cylindrical leadpipes entirely and construct a truly conical one instead, the tone that results should be much more pure, hornlike, and sonorous.

 Bob Burns explains his instrument at YouTube...